Armin-Hajibeygi/sheet-update-by-jira/README.md

 Google Sheets API enabled
 ```

+## How to use:
-## Create a const.py file then add your Jira configurations:
+Create a const.py file then add your Jira configurations like below:
 ```
 USERNAME = "***"
 PASSWORD = "***"